akalongman/ubuntu-configuration/README.md

 ## Write iso Image to USB

-Open Disks utility and select the USB device from the list in the left of the program and detect where it was mounted: /dev/sd[1 letter][optionally 1 number].
+List available disks and detect where it was mounted: /dev/sd[1 letter][optionally 1 number].
 For example, /dev/sdc or /dev/sdc1

+    fdisk -l

+or

+    lsblk

 Make sure the USB device is unmounted (not safely removed, but unmounted) If it is mounted you can unmount it:

     sudo umount /dev/sd[1 letter][optionally 1 number]

-For writing image, open the terminal and run:
+For writing image run:

     sudo dd bs=4M if=path/to/your/iso/file.iso of=/dev/sd[that 1 letter]